Surviving Peak: How to Shift Customer Contact Channel Volume

 This sounds like stating the obvious, but what we mean is that the channels you want conversations to be routed to need to be the best option for your customers at all times.

-This is why to-the hour forecasting is so important.
+This is why real-time forecasting is so important.
 By making sure advisors are always available on the channel you want customers to move to, you can create a preference for that channel.

 Rather than letting customers take their best guess at which channel will get them an answer fastest, tell them.
 If they can expect an email response within 24 hours, but they'll get a reply on Facebook within one hour, that's where they'll contact you.